Opening

 Read our full Home Chef review

-Diet-to-Go is technically a prepared meal service, not a meal kit, but at $4.60+/serving it’s cheaper than most kits and you’re not cooking anything.
+Diet-to-Go is technically a prepared meal service, not a meal kit, but at around $7/serving on the 5-day Balance plan it’s cheaper than most kits and you’re not cooking anything.
 They focus on weight loss and medical diets (diabetic-friendly, low-sodium, heart-healthy).
 The meals are calorie-controlled, nutritionist-designed, and delivered weekly.
-At $129.60+/month minimum, you’re paying Dinnerly prices for zero cooking.
+At roughly $148/month on the 5-day Balance plan, you’re paying Dinnerly prices for zero cooking.

 This is the play if you’re using meal delivery for portion control or specific health goals.
-The food is cafeteria-tier. functional, not exciting. but the calorie counts are accurate and the nutrition profiles are dialed in.
-They run special discounts for first responders, students, military, and seniors, which can drop the effective price below $4/serving.
+The food is cafeteria-tier, functional rather than exciting, but the calorie counts are accurate and the nutrition profiles are dialed in.
+They run special discounts for first responders, students, military, and seniors, which can drop the effective price even lower.
 Compare that to Factor ($11-13/serving for prepared meals) and the value proposition is clear if you don’t care about gourmet presentation.

 Pros: Legitimately cheap for prepared meals, zero cooking required, medical diet options (diabetic, low-sodium, heart-healthy), accurate calorie counts, discounts for first responders/students/military/seniors